Skip to content

 Everyone should at least consider freezing their credit.
 Data breaches happen daily – this article describes 17 of the most significant breaches – most occurring in the last decade.

-Whether you lose your wallet or suffer a data breach at a medical office, a shopping center, or even through a credit bureau, doing what you can to protect your most sensitive personal information can save you time, money, and a lot of stress!
+Whether you lose your wallet or suffer a data breach at a medical office, a shopping center, or even through a credit bureau, protecting your most sensitive personal information can save you time, money, and stress!

-If you have children, you should also look into whether proactively freezing their file makes sense.
+If you have children, you should also look into whether proactively freezing their files makes sense.

 Kids actually shouldn't have a credit file until you or they establish credit in their name.

-But many reports show kids are at a much higher risk of having their identity stolen than adults, so you may choose to eliminate access to their file early.
+However, many reports show kids are at a much higher risk of having their identity stolen than adults, so you may choose to eliminate access to their files early.

 If you have aging parents, it's important to discuss with them freezing their credit too.